List of Babymonster live performances

 The following is a complete list of live performances by South Korean girl group Babymonster.
-The group has performed on one concert tour and one fan meeting, as well as numerous music festivals and live performances.
+The group has performed on one concert tour, as well as numerous music festivals and live performances.

 After releasing their first mini album, Babymons7er (2024), Babymonster embarked on their first Asian fan meeting tour, See You There in 2024.
 After releasing their first full-length album, Drip (2024), they embarked on their first world tour, Hello Monsters World Tour, which took place from 2025.
 They also announced the Love Monsters Asia Fan Concert, with eight shows across four cities in Japan from November 15 to December 7, 2025, followed by additional dates in Bangkok on December 27–28, 2025, and Taipei on January 2–3, 2026.

+On March 16, 2026, YG Entertainment announced the Choom World Tour, the group's second global tour.
+Scheduled to begin on, June 26, 2026, with a three-night residency at Jamsil Indoor Stadium in Seoul, the tour is expected to expand to five continents through 2027.
+The first leg includes 11 performances across six Japanese cities, highlighted by the group's first solo dome concerts at Kyocera Dome Osaka on September 22 and 23.